International House Application Process

 - A completed application must be submitted to the House by filling the online application and paying the AU$100 application fee by credit card.
 This is non-refundable.

 - Once received, your application will be acknowledged by a confirmation email.
-Your application will be assessed and suitable applicants will receive a request for an interview with the Director during the Interview rounds.
+Your application will be assessed according to the timeline below and suitable applicants will receive a request for an interview with the Director during the Interview rounds.
 The interview can be conducted in person, over the phone or through skype;

 - Applicants who are successful will then be sent an offer.
 This will include information regarding the Residential Agreement and Acceptance Fees;